-There is a misguided belief that nutritious food is expensive and much as we would like it, the fine and good stuff is simply not affordable.
+There is a misguided belief that nutritious food is expensive and much as we would like it, the "fine" and "good" stuff is simply not affordable.
 Not so, but one certainly has to work hard at it.
-The chief cost is time spent preparing good nosh, and you may have to grow some of it.
+The chief cost is time spent preparing our nosh, and you may have to grow some of it yourself.

 And there is the cost of equipment you may need like the Cuisinart DFP-14BCNY food processor that regularly gets the nod; it is not cheap at around $200.

 For us it has been a wheat mill and dedicated small oven; they are not cheap either.
-But then being able to bake a whole loaf of the best tasting bread in the whole world, completely unrefined, for a fraction of the price means you soon get your money back.
+But then being able to bake an artisanal loaf of the best tasting bread in the whole world, completely unrefined, for a fraction of the price means you soon get your money back.